msmbuilder/msmbuilder/doc/index.rst

 Mixtape is a python package which implements a series of statistical models for high-dimensional time-series -- the particular focus of the library is on the analysis of atomistic simulations of biomolecular dynamics such as protein folding and conformational change.
-Mixtape is available under the LGPL (v2.1 or later).

 Mixtape is under active development.
 Many of the algorithms and models implemented are "mature", but others are rapidly changing.